“Where there is an income tax, the just man will pay more and the unjust less on

 performs its activities using arbitrary weighting of different factors, such as payroll,

-assets, or sales.
-However, this method does not differ substantially from the current
+assets, or sales .
+However, this method does not differ substantially from the

-system where multinationals allocate their own income arbitrarily, as we are faced
+current system where multinationals allocate their own income arbitrarily, as we

-with the same problem of how to allocate income truthfully among states.
-The ideal
+are faced with the same problem of how to allocate income truthfully among states.

-method would allocate to every state the real value of the income locally generated,
+The ideal method would allocate to every state the real value of the income locally

-as the public services rendered have contributed to the generation of the income,
+generated, as the public services rendered have contributed to the generation of

-and therefore the state is entitled to its fair share in order to be able to provide
+the income, and therefore the state is entitled to its fair share in order to be

-the services continuously.
-But the real value is impossible to calculate in the absence
+able to provide the services continuously.
+But the real value is impossible to calculate

-income can also be manipulated in the formulary apportionment system, as multinationals
+The value of income can also be manipulated in the formulary apportionment system,

-could relocate certain factors (payroll, assets, sales, etc.) to where taxation is
+as multinationals could relocate certain factors (payroll, assets, sales, etc.) to

 To sum up the above, the true allocation of income among states is not cost effectively